Content Audits

 Once you’ve identified content that’s not up to par, it’s time to improve it.

-Yup, this is the most time-consuming part of this process.
+Yup, this is the most time-consuming part of the content audit process.
 But it’s the most important too.
 If you don’t make your content better, there’s almost no point in doing a content audit in the first place!

 Now: There are a million ways to make your content better.